linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Creditor control rights and firm investment policy.md

 Column 1 of Table 6 reports the fraction of original and renegotiated agreements that contain capital expenditure restrictions.
 While  $40\%$  of credit agreements obtained before the financial covenant violation include a restriction, over  $60\%$  of the renegotiated agreements following the violation contain a restriction.
 That is, the renegotiated agreement after the violation is  $51\%$  more likely to contain a restriction on capital expenditures.
 The remaining columns of Table 6 show that the renegotiated loan agreement has an interest spread that is  $30\%$  higher than the original loan agreement, that the likelihood of requiring collateral increases by  $20\%$ , and that presence of a dividend restriction is  $9\%$  more likely.
 The results in Table 6 show that the likelihood of capital expenditure restrictions is more sensitive to financial covenant violations than other contract terms such as the interest spread or collateral requirements.

-# 6. The impact of restrictions on investment
+## 6. The Impact of Restrictions on Investment

 In this section, we examine how capital expenditure restrictions affect investment.
 As Section 5 demonstrates, restrictions on investment are not randomly imposed.
 Instead, creditors introduce restrictions into credit agreements, and borrowers agree to the loans, in response to deterioration in credit quality.
 The non-randomness introduces a significant identification problem when attempting to measure the impact of the restriction on actual investment, as investment levels for firms with deteriorating credit quality are likely to fall even in the absence of a new capital expenditure restriction.